-You might think that the best way of developing a plot in a novel is to start at the beginning and work your way through to the end…
+What’s the best way of developing a plot in a novel?
+The obvious way is to start at the beginning of the story and work your way through to the end…

-Working out how the plot progresses is something you will need to do in your head as you write, and you simply won’t be able to write the second chapter until you know what happens in the first one.
+Working out how the plot develops is something you will need to do in your head as you write.
+And you simply won’t be able to write the second chapter until you know what happens in the first one.

-Writing a long work of fiction is a bit like making an argument.
-The conclusion of this argument – or the essence of the message that you want to get across – happens at the end.
-Everything that comes before this should contribute in some way to the final message.
+Constructing a detailed plot for a novel is a bit like making an argument.
+The conclusion of this argument, or the essence of the message you want to get across, happens at the end.
+For the ending to have the maximum punch, everything that comes before it should contribute in some way to the final message.

-When you are developing a plot chronologically, with no firm idea of the place you will end up at, it could well turn out that your conclusion isn’t supported by everything that came before it.
+When you develop a plot from the beginning, with no firm idea of the place you’ll end up at, it could well turn out that your conclusion isn’t supported by everything that came before it.

 Let’s say you are writing a story about an affair between a man and a woman…

 The way this story ends is that the man decides to return to his wife.
 When he tells his lover of his decision, she shoots him in a jealous rage.
-She is driven to jail and the man to the mortuary.
+She’s driven to jail and the man to the mortuary.

-Like I said, it weakens your argument.
-If you had known from the start the fate that was awaiting your characters, you would have constructed the plot – and every other element of the novel – a little differently…
+If you’d known from the start the fate that was awaiting your characters, you would have constructed the plot (and every other element of the novel) a little differently.
+For example…

-- When you created the woman’s character profile, for example, you would have made her the jealous type – and someone capable of taking a life.
+When you created the female’s character profile, you would have made her the jealous type.
+And someone capable of taking a life, of course.

-- When you decided on the theme, you would have made it an exploration of betrayal and jealousy, say, rather than something cozier.
+When you decided on the novel’s theme, you would have made it an exploration of betrayal and jealousy, say, rather than something cozier.

-Working out a plot backwards – that is, knowing how the story ends in advance – doesn’t take all the fun out of storytelling.
-If you start at Point A and know you must finish up at Point B, there are still 1,001 different ways to get there.
+Doesn’t that take all the fun out of storytelling?
+Nope.
+If you start with Event A and know you must finish with Event B, there are still 1,001 different ways to get there.

-It is simply that knowing your destination in advance allows you to write a tighter and more focussed story.
+It’s simply that knowing how your novel ends in advance allows you to write a tighter and more focussed story.

-One of the biggest champions of knowing how a novel ends before you figure out how it starts (and everything that happens in between) is the novelist John Irving.
-As a matter of fact, Mr. Irving doesn’t just need to know the ending but the final words themselves.
+One of the biggest champions of “plotting backwards” is the novelist John Irving.
+He doesn’t just need to know how the story works out.
+He needs to write the final words themselves.
 Here he is on the subject…

-As I have said countless times before, there are as many ways to write a novel as there are people writing novels.
-If it works for you but breaks every rule and suggestion in the book, so what?
+There are as many ways to write a novel as there are novelists.
+If it works for you but breaks every rule in the book, so what?!

-The next time you start work on a novel, though, at least try out this idea of knowing how the novel ends before you return to the beginning and start plotting it chronologically.
+The next time you start work on a novel, though, at least think about how the novel ends… before you return to the beginning and start plotting it chronologically.